yamenK/Java-8-Reference/README.md

 ###Method Reference
 Are substitutes for lamda expressions that only call a existing method.

-Consider the following way print a list:
+Consider the following way to print a list:
 ```java
 list.foreach(i -> System.out.println(i));
 ```